humaidq/dotfiles/README.md

 These are things that have to be setup manually after an installation:

-- [ ] Setup symlink from /etc/nixos/configuration.nix to the host's config.
+- Setup symlink from /etc/nixos/configuration.nix to the host's config.

 ## TODOs

 - Secret management
-- Alacritty configuration
-- i3 configuration
+- Migrate to flakes